 Common questions & answers for visiting the Mackerel Islands

-Thevenard Island features 13 beachfront cabins, 34 single and double ensuite rooms, a general store, restaurant and bar (opening times vary), swimming pool, activity hire centre, gym, guest laundry, BBQs, boat moorings, airstrip and fuel facilities.
+Thevenard Island features 12 beachfront cabins, a general store, tour and activity hire centre, guest laundry, BBQs, boat moorings, airstrip and fuel facilities.

 Direction Island is where you can “rent your own island” with a sole beach shack, which is the only man-made structure on the island, allowing you to enjoy the ultimate wilderness experience in an almost untouched environment.

 Yes, we are sister properties!
 Mackerel Islands guests receive a 10% discount off Onslow Beach Resort accommodation when staying pre or post your island stay.
 To get the discount, book direct with us on (08) 9184 6444 or [email protected].

 Chevron Thevenard Island Decommissioning - Removing onshore footprints